tinymce/tinymce-docs/plugins/mentions.md

 ### `mentions_select`

 This option enables you to provide an element to be presented below a hovered mention on the page.
 This could include more details about the user.
+You can either create a custom hover element or use a pre-defined one.

+#### `mentions_select` `profile`

+{{site.requires_5_6v}}

-If instead the string "profile" is provided, the mentions `profile` item will be used.
+If the string "profile" is provided, the mentions `profile` item will be used.
 Refer to the [User properties](#userproperties) table for more details on what user properties are required for this item.

 **Type:** `function` or `String`